A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 WPA Pool/Getty Images

-"I love it," Moss told Today last year about being a mom.
+"I love it," she told Today last year about being a mom.
 "It's the best thing.
-It's my favorite thing...
+It's my favorite thing.
 I was never lonely again, I always had my baby."
-Now that Lila's a teenager, "we're hanging out like as friends.
-'Cause she's getting older, we can go shopping together.
-That's really fun."
+Now that Lila's a teenager, "we're hanging out like friends.
+She's getting older and we can go shopping together, which is really fun."
+Last year, mother and daughter looked like style twins while attending Princess Eugenie's wedding in Windsor.

 "My daughter, Lila, is my style critic," Moss told Harper's Bazaar (whose very brand she's credited with helping establish when the publication was reimagining itself in the' 90s and put her on the cover).
 "She'll say, 'No, Mummy, you can't wear that.'
 She's very good.
 I do trust her instinct."

-Last fall, mother and daughter looked like style twins while attending Princess Eugenie's wedding in Windsor.

-Asked if she was OK if Lila wanted to pursue modeling, Moss told Today it was up to her and she would support her in whatever she chose to do.
+Asked if she wanted Lila to go into modeling, Moss said it was up to her and she would support her in whatever she chose to do.
 In October, Lila made her modeling debut for Marc Jacobs Beauty.

-"When Lila came to NYC to work with us in July to be the face of our latest beauty campaign, it felt a bit like an intersection of my personal and professional life coming full circle as we gathered in the studio with" everyone who contributed to the shoot.

-Becoming a mother also made Moss that much more protective of her privacy, once she was a protector of two.
+Becoming a mother also made Moss that much more protective of her privacy, now that she was a protector of two.
 But so long as she was still leaving her house, people would be interested in what she was doing.

 While Moss recalled passing on Valium as a teen, she would be linked to much harder substances not long afterward.